7 Brazilian states have high risk for zoonosis outbreaks - 06/29/2022 - Equilíbrio e Saúde

 “This possibility grows when contact increases, which occurs by facilitating access – that is, deforestation – and direct contact [com animais silvestres]”, says Fernandes-Ferreira, who is also a biologist.

-In the new study, invasion of environmental regions were taken into account.
+In the new study, encroachment on environmental regions was taken into account.
 Biodiversity was also observed, since the greater the presence of different species of living beings, the greater the risk of disease transmission.

 In addition, the researchers looked at socioeconomic issues and the ability to respond to risky situations to understand the chances of new outbreaks appearing.